Five steps to your signature sangria — three traditional ‘understandings’ + two presentation inspirations

 Overall recipe guidelines:

-—One bottle red wine, and select fruits, sliced.
+—One bottle red wine, and seasonal fruits, sliced.

 —Added ingredients may include two-to-five ounces liquor or liqueur